 The possible ways in which the state regulates CO2 injected and sequestered in accordance with a UIC Class VI permit may impact other non-UIC state and local laws that use the term "pollutant" is not a relevant consideration to the EPA's analysis of whether West Virginia meets the EPA's regulatory requirements for UIC Class VI primacy.
 The EPA's UIC primacy regulations require West Virginia to adopt and administer UIC permitting requirements as stringent as the EPA's requirements, as well as meet all EPA regulatory requirements for UIC compliance evaluation programs, enforcement authority, sharing of information with the EPA, and the EPA's technical criteria and standards for Class VI wells.
-See 40 CFR Part 145 and 40 CFR Part 146 Subpart H. While West Virginia must demonstrate to the EPA that it meets each of these requirements, the EPA's review does not extend to how West Virginia treats sequestered CO2 injected and sequestered in accordance with a permit may affect administration of other state and local laws outside of the UIC program, including the West Virginia Air Pollution Control Act and West Virginia's state National Pollutant Discharge Elimination System program to be inconsistent with applicable federal CWA requirements or cause West Virginia's state programs
+See 40 CFR Part 145 and 40 CFR Part 146

-3 The term "pollutant" is used two times in the WV regulations and one time in the EPA regulations solely in reference other regulatory regimes.
+3 The term "pollutant" is used two times in the WV regulations and one time in the EPA UIC-specific regulations in 40 CFR Parts 144 and 146 solely in reference other regulatory regimes.
 "Pollutant" is used one time in the EPA UIC regulations (40 CFR 144.31(e)(6)(vi)) and one time in the West Virginia UIC regulations (WV CSR 47-13-14.10.4.e.5) within the permit application requirement to list certain other permits or approvals, including a Clean Air Act approval that uses the term pollutant.
 The West Virginia UIC regulations (WV CSR 47-13-14.2.4.a.1) use the term once more when describing information to be submitted to the WVDEP for wells covered by rule (Class 6 wells are not allowed to be covered by rule and must be permitted), which include state Clean Water Act pollutant loads and schedules for attaining compliance with water quality standards.

-to be inconsistent with applicable federal Clean Air Act (CAA) requirements is beyond the scope of this rulemaking.
+Subpart H. While West Virginia must demonstrate to the EPA that it meets each of these requirements, the EPA's review does not extend to how West Virginia treats sequestered CO2 injected and sequestered in accordance with a permit may affect administration of other state and local laws outside of the UIC program, including the West Virginia Air Pollution Control Act and West Virginia Water Pollution Control Act.
+Whether West Virginia Code Section 22-11B-8(a) might cause West Virginia's state National Pollutant Discharge Elimination System program to be inconsistent with applicable federal CWA requirements or cause West Virginia's state programs to be inconsistent with applicable federal Clean Air Act (CAA) requirements is beyond the scope of this rulemaking.
 Rather, the EPA will consider the potential implications of West Virginia Code Section 22-11B-8(a) for the State's compliance with federal requirements under the CWA and CAA in the relevant contexts, as appropriate and in accordance with the EPA's oversight authorities under those statutes.
 Any impacts on those programs are outside the approval of this program, and the EPA's decision to approve and codify the West Virginia Class VI UIC program does not constitute a finding or approval in any way with respect to impacts on other programs.
+EPA notes that one commenter's argument that primacy approval would violate 40 CFR section 144.35(c) is not applicable to EPA's primacy approval decision because it pertains to the effect of a UIC permit, which does not authorize any injury to persons or property or invasion of other private rights, or any infringement of State or local law or regulations.